~ In loving memory, Morris Stamm ~

 Brody has been rebuilt, some of these old views probably also

 closely resemble what Brody looks like today.

-Wisniewski's historic postcard views of what Brody used to look
+Wisniewski's historic postcard views of what Brody used to

 Arcek's Rudolfa Gymnasium